Dr Emily Hauser

 I am always delighted to hear from schools who would be interested in having me come and give a talk: please feel free to get in touch with me, and learn more, at www.emilyhauser.com.
 To keep up to date with my latest engagement events, publications and programmes, you can also follow me on Twitter (@ehauserwrites).

 Brought up in Suffolk, I studied Classics at Gonville and Caius College, Cambridge (BA 2009).
 I then visited Harvard University for a year on a Fulbright scholarship, and went on to Yale University for a Ph.D. in Classics, which I received in 2017.
-After receiving my Ph.D., I returned to Harvard as a Junior Fellow in the Society of Fellows (2017–18).
+After receiving my Ph.D., I returned to Harvard as a Junior Fellow in the Society of Fellows (2017–18); I joined the University of Exeter as a Lecturer in Classics and Ancient History in July 2018.

 My interests also include fiction writing and classical outreach, which has led to the publication of three novels reworking the myths of the women of ancient Greece with Penguin Random House: For the Most Beautiful (2016), For the Winner (2017), and For the Immortal (2018).